chito365/uk/_posts/1/2/2021-04-07-leslie-grace.md

-  Latin Grammy Award-nominated artist whose self-titled 2013 album rose to #4 on the Billboard Latin Albums chart.
+  Latin Grammy Award-nominated artist whose self-titled 2013 album rose to number 4 on the Billboard Latin Albums chart.
 The album was nominated for a Latin Grammy for Best Contemporary Tropical Album.